kube-logging/telemetry-controller/README.md

 # Deploy the pipeline definition
 kubectl apply -f docs/examples/simple-demo/one_tenant_two_subscriptions.yaml
 ```
-This will deploy a demo pipeline with one tenant, two subscriptions, and an OpenObserve instance, where logs are ingested, and visualized.

 **Create a workload, which will generate logs for the pipeline:**
 ```sh